Supertext/polylang-supertext/readme.txt

 == Changelog ==

+= 1.3 =
+* Settings and support for Shortcodes
+* Text and UI changes
+* Various code improvements

 = 1.2 =
 * Better user information when the translation is created
 * Logging all communication with Supertext and display it in the article sidebar